Lore2me/Lore2me.github.io/_posts/2024-10-14-setup-plex-on-raspberry-pi-on-docker.md

 ```

 Plex should now be running on your Raspberry Pi.

+<em> Removed "version: '3'" on top line, because it's in the new GO Interpreter deprecated.</em>

 ## Data outside of the container
 If you want to store your Plex data outside of the container, you can do so by declare the volumes in the docker-compose.yml file.